caseylucas/caseylucas.com/_posts/2020-04-16-rendering-grpc-protobuf-files.md

 ### Using the Rendered Code

-Using the rendered code is typical for both Go:
+Using the rendered code in other repositories holding the client and/or service implementations is typical for both Go:
 ```bash
 go get -u github.com/caseylucas/protobuf-some_service-go
 ```